-The Hallowell family were no friends of the patriots.
+The job should not have endeared him to the patriot side.
+Nor did the Hallowell family have any love for the patriots.
 Robert’s father, himself a tax collector, had his house in Boston attacked years earlier during the run-up to the Revolution.
-In 1776, the Hallowells fled with the British Army when it evacuated the city.
+In 1776, the Hallowells left with the British Army when it evacuated the city.

-His son Robert Hallowell Gardiner explained in his memoirs: "My father had held a very unpopular office, but he had performed its duties with so much forbearance as to create no ill feelings towards himself, and on his return he was received in the most friendly manner by his old acquaintances; several of them, forgetting the time that had passed since they played together as boys, addressed him by the old familiar name of Bob."
+His son Robert Hallowell Gardiner explained in his memoirs.
+“My father had held a very unpopular office, but he had performed its duties with so much forbearance as to create no ill feelings towards himself,” he wrote.
+“On his return he was received in the most friendly manner by his old acquaintances.”

-Hallowell reclaimed his family mansion on Battery March Street.
-It had been handed down to his grandmother, a widow, and thus she retained right to the property despite her loyalist leanings.
+Hallowell reclaimed his family mansion on Batterymarch Street.
+His grandmother, a widow, had inherited it, and thus she retained right to the property despite her Loyalist leanings.
 With the property restored, Hallowell set down roots.
-His ten-year-old son Robert became an eager observer of his new country.
+His 10-year-old son Robert became an eager observer of his new country.

-Robert Hallowell Gardiner was born in England while his family was in exile.
-He retained some affection for England after coming to Boston.
+Robert Hallowell Gardiner, born in England during his family’s exile, retained some affection for England after coming to Boston.
 His recollections create a colorful picture of America in her early days.
 The French Revolution, he noted, was a hot topic for him and his schoolmates:

 School children decorated their hats with the three colors of the French Revolution or with black, to denote their opposition.
 Hallowell noted that only two students, he and another boy, wore the black colors of opposition.

-News arrived that the revolution in France was turning increasingly violent and erratic, and that King Louis XVI had been executed in 1793.
-The population could recall Louis’ support for America’s revolution, and the demonstrations turned more intense.
+News arrived that the revolution in France turned increasingly violent and erratic, and that the French people had executed King Louis XVI in 1793.
+Boston remembered Louis’ support for America’s revolution, and the demonstrations turned more intense.

 As soon as it was known that the feeble Louis XVI, the most unoffending of his race, had been brought to the scaffold for the sins of his predecessors, a strong reaction everywhere took place.
 The Federal party, which embraced almost all the persons of wealth and education of the country and a large proportion of the officers who had effected our independence, now began to fear lest the constitutional edifice which they had taken such pains to rear and to consolidate should be overthrown in the turmoil.

-Parties became more and more embittered against each other.
-All social intercourse between them ceased.
-Forgetting that they were Americans, they identified themselves as English or French partisans, placing on their hats the emblematic cockade of one or the other nation.
+The feuding, he noted, spilled over into day-to-day affairs as well.
+Parties grew more and more embittered against each other.
+All social intercourse between them ceased, and they forgot they were Americans. “[T]hey identified themselves as English or French partisans, placing on their hats the emblematic cockade of one or the other nation,” he wrote.

 The people were excited against the English by being reminded of what they had suffered from them during the revolutionary struggle, and the mob burnt at the Long Wharf an English letter of marque from Bermuda, loaded with pineapples.
 The instigators kept in the background, and a painter was arrested and punished for the offence.